andy-byers/CalicoDB/doc/api.md

 auto s = db.insert("key", "value");
 assert(s.is_system_error());

-// At this point, the database status should reflect this same error. assert(db.status().is_system_error());
+// At this point, the database status should reflect the error in "s". assert(db.status().is_system_error());

 // If we are able to abort, the OK status will be restored, and we can continue using the database.